 (1) Provide students with a clear definition of terrorism.

-(2) Introduce students to the complex nature of right-wing violent extremism in the United States.
+(2) Introduce students to the diverse nature of terrorist activity in the United States.

-(3) Provide an understanding of the U.S. response to terrorism (socially, politically, governmentally, etc.).
+(3) Provide an understanding of the American response to terrorism (socially, politically, journalistically, and governmentally).

 (4) Teach students to engage with the public discourse – in popular media, political commentary, and mainstream news – as critical readers able to identify subtle biases and unspoken assumptions.